 Raman Spectroscopy

-Raman spectroscopy gives very specific material identification by comparing the Raman spectrum obtained with spectra of known materials.
-It can be used with complementary techniques such as XRF in close range, or VIS-NIR and SWIR reflectance spectral imaging at remote range, for a more comprehensive identification of a material.
+can be used with complementary techniques such as XRF or FORS in close range, or VIS-NIR and SWIR reflectance spectral imaging at close or remote range, for a more comprehensive identification of a material,

 The ISAAC Research Centre has developed a number of mobile Raman spectrometers for both close range and remote operation at large stand-off distances up to 14m.